-Joining with or merging academy trusts – supporting the Trust Capacity Fund (with Stone King LLP)
+Joining with or merging School Trusts (with Stone King LLP)

-There is increasing appetite in the sector for trusts to consider joining another trust or merging in order to create a group that is educationally and financially sustainable.
+There is increasing appetite in the sector for trusts to consider joining another trust or merging to order to create a group that is educationally and financially sustainable.

 The ‘Trust Dividend’ – trust-wide evaluation and preparing for Ofsted’s summary evaluation